-Evacuation - A state of the system where all sounders are activated simultaneously.
+Evacuation - A system state where all sounders are activated simultaneously.
 Pressing SOUNDERS ACTIVATE/SILENCE will generate a system evacuate condition.

-Fibre Optic Link - A connection method for data that uses light instead of electrical signals.
-The connection is made using fibre optic cables rather than copper electrical cables.
-Fibre optic signals can travel far greater distances than electrical signals, with less risk of electromagnetic interference.
+Fibre-Optic Link - A connection method for data that uses light instead of electrical signals.
+The connection is made using fibre-optic cables rather than copper electrical cables.
+Fibre-optic signals can travel far greater distances than electrical signals, with less risk of electromagnetic interference.

-Flash - Non-volatile memory inside the panel used to store the program and the customer site data.
+Flash - Non-volatile memory inside the panel used to store the program, local NVRAM memory and Customer data memory.
 Flash data storage is very robust and needs no power at all to retain the data.